 Lenders do not make money by principal balance being repaid.
 They make money on interest.
 A small loan that takes years to repay can be much more profitable to a lender than a large loan that is repaid very quickly.

-It is also worth noting that for many student loans there is very little risk to the lender.
+It is also worth noting that for many student loans, there is minimal risk to the lender.
 Student loan debt is a special category of debt that has almost no bankruptcy protection.
 With a mortgage or credit card debt, the lender faces the possibility that the borrower may declare bankruptcy and never pay the debt.
-With student loans, there is little to no risk of that happening.
+With student loans, there is minimal risk that the lender gets nothing.
 Additionally, many student loans have cosigners attached to the loan.
 All of these lender protections mean that the lender has every incentive to encourage you to drag out the repayment on your loan.

-What’s the point of paying off loans early then?
+What is the point of paying off loans early?

 If there is no bonus to eliminating a student loan quickly, why should I pay all that money now?